-10.7.4 Relieving in Higher - Rated Positions
+10.6.4 Relieving in Higher - Rated Positions

 Employees relieving in higher-rated positions during any portion of their work shift shall be paid the rate of the higher-rated position for the entire day.
+For the purpose of this Article, an employee must be specifically assigned by the City to the higher rated position.

-10.7.5 Relieving in Lower - Rated Positions
+10.6.5 Relieving in Lower - Rated Positions

-An employee relieving in a lower-rated position will not have his rate reduced.
+An employee relieving in a lower-rated position will not have their rate reduced.

-10.7.6 Pay Days - Bi-weekly
+10.6.6 Pay Days - Bi-weekly